MCMcCallum/FastApproxCQT/README.md

 There is a simple demo for which you can view the results of the C++ module and an equivalent Python implementation.

 Simply run `python Demo.py`.

+The python packages reguired for this demo are listed in `./requirements.txt`.